-Once you flesh out the answers to these steps, you can then figure out how much time and money you can invest.
-If you want to go the free route, you will be able to find free resources.
-If you want more professional help with faster results, you can pay for those too.
+Once you flesh out the answers to these steps, you can then figure out how much time and money you should invest.
+If you want to go the free route, there are plenty of resources online.
+If you want more professional help with faster results, you can pay for courses and coaches.

 1. Identify How You Learn Best

-There are four types of learners: visual, auditory, read-write and kinesthetic.
+There are four types of learners: visual, auditory, read-write, and kinesthetic.
 There is no right or wrong way to learn.
-Our brains cement information in different way, and once you know how your brain functions best, you can ensure the resources you seek cater to that type of learning.
-It is worth noting that while you have one way you learn best, you may actually solidify your learning by having elements of all four styles in your learning plan.
+Our brains cement information in different ways, and once you know how your brain functions best, you can ensure that the resources you gather will cater to your type of learning.
+It is worth noting that while you have one way you learn best, you may actually retain the information by using all four learning styles.

 Visual learners work best when they can see what they are learning.
 Videos are an obvious medium for visual learners, but photographs and graphs are other ways visual learners can remember information.

 How do you know if you are a visual learner?
-Your brain shows you images when you recall information, you can accurately quote movies, you constantly say, “I’ve seen that!,” something clicks when you SEE it done, you get confused if people try to describe instructions without showing you and you are good at directions.
+Your brain shows you images when you recall information, you constantly say, “I’ve seen that!,” something clicks when you SEE it done, you get confused if people try to describe instructions without showing you, and you are good at directions.

-Free resources for visual learners include YouTube, infographics on blogs and Pinterest, photo tutorials and slideshows.
-If you want to investment a little money, Skillshare and Udemy are good resources for video lessons.
+Free resources for visual learners include YouTube, infographics on blogs and Pinterest, photo tutorials, and slideshows.
+If you want to invest a little money, Skillshare and Udemy are good resources for video lessons.

-Auditory learners have more success if they can hear the new information.
-Anything with sound is included in this category, but the key with auditory learners is that sound resonates the most with memory.
+Auditory learners have more success if they hear new information.
+Anything with sound is included in this category, but the key with auditory learners is that the sounds create memories.

-Free resources for auditory learners are podcasts, library audiobooks, sound cloud files and music.
+Free resources for auditory learners are podcasts, library audiobooks, sound cloud files, and music.
 Want to invest a little money?
-Buy your own audiobooks.
+Buy audiobooks.

 Kinesthetic learners have the most success when they can physically practice what they are learning.
 Practicing what you learn helps with the other three styles as well, but some people ONLY learn if they can go through the steps in person.

 You may have been screaming, “Online courses!” with each of the styles in this list.
 Why am I just now getting to online courses?
-Because online courses are the epitome of a kinesthetic resource; they combine auditory, visual and read-write elements.
+Because online courses are the epitome of a kinesthetic resource; they combine auditory, visual, and read-write elements.
 Why do you think they are so popular with people trying to learn new skills?
-They are effective, flexible on time and more affordable than formal education avenues.
+Because they are effective, flexible on time and more affordable than formal education avenues.

 2. Pinpoint Distractions

 In order to throw yourself into learning, you need to eliminate distractions in your life.
-Sure, most of us know how we waste time, but WRITE IT DOWN.
+Sure, most of us know how we waste time but WRITE IT DOWN.
 List out all of the time-wasters and distractions so they are concrete problems.
-Then find ways to eliminate them.
-Go offline for your training, use website blockers, learn in spurts and/or turn your phone off.
+Then, find ways to eliminate them.
+Go offline for your training, use website blockers, learn in sprints, and/or turn your phone off.

 Here are my major distractions: